 First, understand that excessive sweating is a serious medical condition that affects your loved one or colleague every day.
-Understand that a person with hyperhidrosis often develops numerous compensating or defensive behaviors to hide his or her excessive sweating.
-These behaviors may include shying away from handshakes, hugs, or other physical contact, avoiding social situations, and keeping extra fans on in his or her office or home.
+Understand that it is uncontrollable and a person with hyperhidrosis often develops numerous compensating or defensive behaviors to hide his or her excessive sweating.
+These behaviors may include shying away from handshakes, hugs, high-fives or other physical contact, avoiding social situations, and keeping extra fans on in his or her office or home.
 Understand, also, that excessive sweating can cause emotional damage.
 For instance, in an International Hyperhidrosis Society survey, 90% of hyperhidrosis sufferers said that they had experienced negative and cruel comments from other people because of their sweating.
 Such comments can be devastating, especially to children.

 Here are More Ways You Can Help:

 Learn as much as you can about hyperhidrosis and its effects by reading this site - this will enable you to empathize with your loved one or co-worker and to better appreciate why he or she may act in certain ways, avoid some situations, and even choose particular jobs, clothes, and recreational activities.

 Encourage your loved one or co-worker to talk to a medical professional about excessive sweating and to seek treatment for hyperhidrosis or actively participate in hyperhidrosis research.
 This can be incredibly empowering!
 Through support and donations, the International Hyperhidrosis Society holds annual clinics where hyperhidrosis sufferers from all over the world gather to share, inspire, and even receive free treatment.
 These events are announced through the organization's email alerts so be sure to subscribe you and your friend.